brekk/mad-notes/notes/Fundamentals/Imports.md

 ## Concrete Imports

-In order to import a concrete value (for use in [[Core - Functions#Construction|function implementations]]), one can either import a named container literal or specific import, using the `import` keyword.
+In order to import a concrete value (for use in [[Functions#Construction|function implementations]]), one can either import a named container literal or specific import, using the `import` keyword.

 ### Named literal import